 Structure

-Eggs are integral to the structure of baked goods.
-The proteins in eggs coagulate when exposed to heat, creating a firm network that supports the overall framework of cakes, cookies, and breads.
+Eggs in baking are integral to the structure of baked goods.
+The proteins in eggs in baking coagulate when exposed to heat, forming a firm network that supports the overall framework of cakes, cookies, and breads.
 This structural support helps baked goods maintain their shape and prevents them from collapsing.
-Without eggs, many recipes would lack the stability needed to hold up under the baking process.
+Without eggs, many recipes would lack the stability needed to hold up during the baking process, making it essential to find suitable alternatives when baking without eggs.

 Binding

-Eggs serve as a natural binding agent, holding ingredients together to form a cohesive mixture.
-This property is particularly important in recipes like cookies, brownies, and meatloaf, where eggs ensure that all components stay intact during and after baking.
-Their binding capabilities also contribute to the texture, creating a uniform and consistent crumb.
+Eggs in baking serve as a natural binding agent, holding ingredients together to form a cohesive mixture.
+This property is particularly important in recipes like cookies, brownies, and breads, where eggs in baking ensure that all components stay intact during and after baking.
+Their binding capabilities also contribute to texture, creating a uniform and consistent crumb that enhances the overall quality of baked goods.

 Leavening

-Eggs play a crucial role in leavening, helping baked goods rise by trapping air during mixing and expanding when heated.
+Eggs in baking play a crucial role in leavening, helping baked goods rise by trapping air during mixing and expanding when heated.
 This is especially evident in recipes like soufflés, sponge cakes, and meringues, where the whipping of egg whites creates volume and lightness.
-The combination of air and steam within eggs contributes to a fluffy and tender texture in baked goods.
+The combination of air and steam within eggs in baking contributes to a fluffy and tender texture, making them essential for achieving the perfect rise in many recipes.

 Best Vegan Egg Substitutes